Meghan Markle's ailing dad won't walk her down the aisle

 “Sadly, my father will not be attending our wedding,” she said in the statement, which was released by Kensington Palace.
 “I have always cared for my father and hope he can be given the space he needs to focus on his health."

-The Los Angeles native added: “I would like to thank everyone who has offered generous messages of support.
+Markle, a Los Angeles native, added: “I would like to thank everyone who has offered generous messages of support.
 Please know how much Harry and I look forward to sharing our special day with you on Saturday.”

-The announcement came as a full carriage procession and military rehearsal got underway in Windsor, England, where the 36-year-old will marry Harry, 33, at St. George's Chapel.
+The announcement came as a full carriage procession and military rehearsal got underway in Windsor, England, where Markle, 36, will marry Harry, 33, at St. George's Chapel.

 Breaking News Emails